-- 1. To mandate the IGTs to cascade the RPC data via the IX which includes node creation - 2.
-To mandate the Shippers to receive the RPC data via the IX [TBC if new node is required for shippers] - 3.
-To mandate the CDSP to support the IGTs and Shippers by sending the data between parties using the category 2 approach (acting as a post service only) - 4.
-For the CDSP to complete necessary steps to connect the IGTs and Shippers in a technical capacity (may not be required if all parties already have IX connections) - 5.
-For the creation of the unique file name [RPC] to enable the IX to recognise the file format - 6.
-For the CDSP to utilise the file name of the [RPC] files and distribute to the correct Shipper - 7.
-For each IGT to deliver the RPC backing data via the IX no later than 5pm on the 5th business day of each month (same date as today but inclusion of a cut off time) - 8.
-For the Shippers to ingest the files issued by the IGT and delivered by the IX into their internal systems.
-There is no direction on what Shippers are then to do with the data - 9.
-[In the event the IGTs have system issues or the IX is down, to keep a contingency email approach to email the data] - 10.
-In the event a file is identified as missing and a copy is required, then regardless of the original issue date, post implementation it is to be issued via the IX - 11.
-The CDSP to have the timing requirement to send files received within day to the dedicated recipients [to be included in the mod as well as the XRN] - 12.
-If an issue is identified and the full RPC backing data file requires replacement but the invoice total remains the same, then with bilateral agreement between the Shipper and IGT the RPC file can be replaced and reissued within 5WD of the bilateral agreement date - 13.
-If there are issues with any of the individual charge lines and it impacts the overall invoice total, the adjustments are to be completed via the adjustment charge types (B11 / B13) in subsequent backing data files
+- 1. To mandate the IGTs to cascade the RPC data via the IX which includes node [creation/configuration] (CDSP to confirm via ROM response). - 2.
+To mandate the Shippers to receive the RPC data via the IX [TBC if new node or configuration or nothing is required for shippers] (CDSP to confirm via ROM response). - 3.
+To mandate the CDSP to support the IGTs and Shippers by sending the data between parties using the category 2 approach (acting as a post service only).
+This is to be added to the IX service area of the DSC Agreement (as it is about being the post service rather than the content of the file).
+The decision on the service line will also need to go to DSC CoMC. - 4.
+For the CDSP to complete necessary steps to connect the IGTs and Shippers in a technical capacity (this is a catch all technical business rule and may not be required if all parties already have IX connections, but it ensures support is in place for new entrants' post implementation). - 5.
+For the creation of the unique file name [RPC] to enable the IX to recognise the file format (CDSP to confirm file name availability via the ROM). - 6.
+For the CDSP to utilise the file name of the [RPC] files and distribute to the correct Shipper.
+The file requirements will be added into the IGT Transportation Charges Invoice Template as well. - 7.
+For each IGT to send the RPC backing data via the IX no later than 5pm on the 5th business day of each month (same date as today but inclusion of a cut off time). - 8.
+For the Shippers to receive the files issued by the IGT and delivered by the CDSP via the IX into their internal systems/architecture.
+There is no IGT UNC direction on what Shippers are then to do with the data once received via the IX. - 9.
+Where there are issues with backing data provision the following business rules apply: - I. Where the IGT cannot cascade the backing data files to Shipper by the deadline in business rule 7, the IGT is to update the shipper via the contract manager information held by them or the code administrator. - II.
+Where the Shipper has identified they are missing any backing data files they are to contact the IGT using the invoice contact initially and can escalate to the IGT contract manager using the information held by them or the code administrator.